 U.S. Citizenship Preparation

-Citizenship classes are ideal for the student who is is preparing to apply, or has recently applied, for U.S. citizenship.
+Citizenship classes are ideal for the student who is preparing to apply, or has recently applied, for U.S. citizenship.
 Classes focus on American history, civics, and the English language.
 Classes are offered during the full academic year.

 Through a partnership with Houston Community College and the Houston Center for Literacy, the Literacy Council now hosts Community Based Job Training (CBJT) career certification courses.
-These fast-pased, intensive instruction classes prepare students to enter high-demand careers upon graduation.
+These fast-paced, intensive instruction classes prepare students to enter high-demand careers upon graduation.
 This is a grant funded program.
 Enrollment has closed for the current academic year.
 Complete the contact form to stay updated as current classes are offered!